 Additionally, the Elways were honored by the Children's Diabetes Foundation, who presented the couple with the High Hopes Tribute Award, recognizing their charitable contributions.

 While John and Paige have no children together, Green considers herself the mother to their three dogs, Prince Charles, Prince William and Prince Lyle.
-Considering they’re living with the Elways, who boast a net worth of $145 million, the dogs are certainly enjoying a life of royalty.
+Considering they're living with the Elways, who boast a net worth of $145 million, the dogs are certainly enjoying a life of luxury.